Who are the National Storytelling Festival sponsors?

 Is there Handicapped parking and facilities available?

 We strive to accommodate the special parking needs of our attendees.
 A map showing spaces designated for the handicapped is available at the Visitors Center for those with handicapped credentials on their vehicle.
 Restroom facilities are located in the Visitors Center as well as on the Festival grounds.
+Click here for a map of the Festival grounds.

 Are there Sign language interpreters?